johannesjo/generator-angular2-lib/README.md

 `npm run` **e2e**: Runs the end2end tests.

-`npm run` **total-patch-publish**: Creates a patch version (e.g. from 1.1.2 to 1.1.3) a changelog and releases everything to github and npm.
-Also updates the demo on github pages.
+`npm run` **total-patch-publish**: Creates a patch version (e.g. from 1.1.2 to 1.1.3) a changelog and releases everything to GitHub and npm.
+Also updates the demo on GitHub pages.

 ## Releasing your library
 ```